alovajs/alovajs.github.io/docs/01-overview/01-index.md

 Submitting is a response, which greatly reduces the impact of network fluctuations, allows your application to be unstable in the network, and even in the state of disconnection.

+## Library Stability

+It has been nearly a year since the development of the first version of alova.
+During this year, we have been continuously discovering and optimizing problems.
+So far, alova has passed 126 unit tests, with a coverage rate of 99%.
+Even so, alova is still a rookie, so I suggest you use it conservatively.

+**I promise to solve it as soon as possible after receiving the issue**

 ## Official Ecosystem

 | Resources                                                          | Description                                  |